KissLog-net/KissLog.Documentation/source/on-premises/installation/azure/update-guide.rst

 2. Update the configuration file
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Apply the configuration changes (if any) by updating KissLog.json file.
+Apply the configuration changes (if any) by updating logBee.json file.

-The configuration changes will be listed in the :doc:`change log </on-premises/kisslog-backend/change-log>`.
+The configuration changes will be listed in the :doc:`change log </on-premises/logBee-backend/change-log>`.

 3. Prepare the artifacts
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Download the KissLog server package from `here <https://kisslog.net/Overview/OnPremises>`_.

-Extract the archive in a folder.
-Then, extract both of the resulting archives in two separate folders: `KissLog.Backend` and `KissLog.Frontend`.
+Extract the LogBee server artifact archive in a folder.
+Then, extract both of the resulting archives in two separate folders: `logBee.Backend` and `logBee.Frontend`.

-Replace the ``KissLog.Backend\Configuration\KissLog.json`` with the existing configuration file.
+Replace the ``logBee.Backend\Configuration\logBee.json`` with the existing configuration file.

-Create a ``zip`` archive with the contents of the `KissLog.Backend` folder.
+Create a ``zip`` archive with the contents of the `logBee.Backend` folder.

 4. Upload the new code
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Make sure the App Service is stopped before uploading the new code.

-Navigate to KissLog.Backend App Service.
+Navigate to logBee.Backend App Service.
 On top right, click on "Download publish profile" button.
 Open the downloaded file and copy the ``userName`` and the ``userPWD``.

 .. figure:: images/installation-guide/publish-profile.png
-    :alt: KissLog Backend artifact
+    :alt: logBee.Backend artifact

 | To deploy the application, send a POST request to :samp:`https://<app_name>.scm.azurewebsites.net/api/zipdeploy`.
 | The POST request must contain the .zip file in the message body.